DFAdrian/Practicas-linear-gradient/README.md

-# Practicas-linear-gradient
+# Building Flags with: -linear-gradient-

-PRACTICAS PARA RECORDAR
+PRACTICA PARA RECORDAR
 This is a note